 Graduates of the Bachelor of Biomedicine will provide innovative healthcare solutions and play leading roles in resolving issues around health and ageing and the management of chronic diseases.

-- In 2011, the University of Melbourne was ranked the top university in Australia and number 14 in the world for Clinical, Pre-Clinical and Health Research by the Times Higher Education World University Rankings
+- Ranked #1 in Australia and #16 in the world for Clinical, Pre-Clinical and Health by the Times Higher Education World University Rankings 2013-2014.

 - The Faculty of Medicine, Dentistry and Health Sciences is located within the Parkville Precinct, one of the world’s most highly concentrated precincts of biomedical research.

 - Medical and Health Sciences at the University of Melbourne achieved the maximum world rating in the Excellence in Research for Australia report, which established our position as the leading biomedical research university in Australia.

 The Bachelor of Biomedicine offers 12 majors across a range of biomedical disciplines: